fattyageboy/berthcare/design-documentation/design-system/components/feedback.md

 ### "If users need a manual, the design has failed"

-A nurse shouldn't wonder if their visit saved.
+A caregiver shouldn't wonder if their visit saved.
 They should know instantly, without thinking.

 **Our approach:** Feedback happens.
 User understands.
 User continues caring for patients.